zchee/golang-wiki/PackagePublishing.md

              `----------------------------- Hosting site
 ```

-As of the time of this writing, the current release (r60 (on Google Code)) does support subdirectories of package repositories, but if you are going to be supporting earlier versions, note that they may not have a goinstall binary which reports subdirectories within a repository to the dashboard.
+As of the time of this writing, the current release (r60 (on Google Code)) does support subdirectories of package repositories, but if you are going to be supporting earlier versions, note that they may not have a go install binary which reports subdirectories within a repository to the dashboard.

 ## Subdirectories